-UK Honours degree 2:1 (or equivalent) in psychology recognised by the BPS as providing the Graduate Basis for Chartered Membership (GBC), and relevant work experience.
-Applicants without GBC, who have other relevant qualifications or experience, may be admitted to our parallel programme MSc Psychology in Forensic Settings.
+UK Honours degree 2:1 (or equivalent) in psychology recognised by the British Psychological Society (BPS) as providing the Graduate Basis for Chartered Membership (GBC), and relevant work experience.

 Months of entry

-The MSc Forensic Psychology is accredited by the British Psychological Society (BPS) and is aimed at graduates with a psychology degree.
-It provides an important step towards professional practice and chartered status in this field.
+The only of its kind in Scotland, this programme is accredited by the British Psychological Society and designed for graduates with a psychology degree.
+It is your first step towards chartered status and membership in the Division of Forensic Psychology.

-The parallel MSc Psychology in Forensic Settings offers professionals from different, related backgrounds, the opportunity to undertake training across the same subject areas but does not lead to an externally accredited psychology qualification.
+The parallel MSc Psychology in Forensic Settings offers professionals from different, related backgrounds the opportunity to undertake training across the same subject areas, but it does not lead to an externally accredited psychology qualification.

 Qualification and course duration